Early stopping and polynomial smoothing in regression with reproducing kernels: Data-driven early stopping rule and minimum discrepancy principle

-The existing literature considering the MDP-based stopping rule usually defines $\tau$ by the event $\{ R_t \leq \sigma^2 \}$ \cite{engl1996regularization, hansen2010discrete, blanchard2012discrepancy, blanchard2016convergence, blanchard2016optimal, stankewitz2019smoothed}.
-On the one hand, with a full-rank kernel ($r=n$), the reduced empirical risk $\widetilde{R}_t$ is equal to the classical empirical risk, leading then to the same stopping rule.
-On the other hand, with a finite-rank kernel ($r\ll n$), using the reduced empirical risk and the event $\{ \widetilde{R}_t \leq \frac{r \sigma^2}{n} \}$ rather than the empirical risk and $\{ R_t \leq \sigma^2 \}$ should lead to a less variable stopping rule.
-From a practical perspective, the knowledge of the rank of the Gram matrix (which is exploited by the reduced empirical risk, unlike the classical empirical risk) avoids estimating the last $n-r$ components of the vector $G^*$, which are already known to be zero (see Appendix \ref{general_appendix} for more details).
+The existing literature considering the MDP-based stopping rule usually defines $\tau$ by the event $\{ R_t \leq \sigma^2 \}$ \cite{blanchard2018optimal, blanchard2016convergence, blanchard2012discrepancy, engl1996regularization, hansen2010discrete, stankewitz2019smoothed}.
+Notice that with a full-rank kernel matrix, the reduced empirical risk $\widetilde{R}_t$ is equal to the classical empirical risk $R_t$, leading then to the same stopping rule.
+From a practical perspective, the knowledge of the rank of the Gram matrix avoids estimating the last $n-r$ components of the vector $G^*$, which are already known to be zero (see \cite[Section 4.1]{raskutti2014early} for more details).

-Intuitively, if the empirical risk is close to its expectation, then $\tau$ should be optimal in some sense.
-Therefore, the main analysis in the paper will concern quantifying how close $\tau$ and $t^*$ are to each other.
-It appeared in practice that, if the model is quite simple, e.g. the kernel is of finite rank or the variance $\sigma^2$ is low compared to the signal $f^*$, $\tau$ is close to $t^*$, and $\tau$ performs well.
-As soon as the model becomes complex, e.g. an infinite-rank kernel or the variance $\sigma^2$ is high compared to the signal $f^*$, $\tau$, as a random variable, has a high variance that should be reduced.
-Of course, the smoothness of the regression function should play a role too.
-This not rigorous statement will be further developed in Section \ref{pdk}.